CouncilofLorien/counciloflorien.github.io/docs/cards/B/barad-dur.md

 > Gorgoroth
 >
 > {: .minion-site-text .black-text .p-2 }
-> > Nearest Darkhaven: Minas Morgul Special: Treat this site as a Darkhaven during the Untap Phase.
+> > Nearest Darkhaven: Minas Morgul <br>_**Special:**_ Treat this site as a Darkhaven during the Untap Phase.
 Any gold ring at this site is automatically tested during the site phase (the site need not be entered).
-All ring tests at this site are modified by -3.  "...rising black, blacker and darker than the vast shades amid which it stood, the cruel pinnacle and iron crown of the topmost tower of Barad-dur." ---LotRVI
+All ring tests at this site are modified by -3. <br>_"...rising black, blacker and darker than the vast shades amid which it stood, the cruel pinnacle and iron crown of the topmost tower of Barad-dur."_ ***---LotRVI***
 >
 > {: .minion-site-text .p-1 .pr-2 }
 > > <div class="hero-site-draw"><span class="minion-you-draw">&ensp;2&ensp;</span><span class="minion-opp-draw">&ensp;1&ensp;</span></div>